MitocGroup/www/process/PROC-004-software-development.md

 -   Product increment should be released in Production every second Monday by 9 AM (EST)
 -   Sign Off by Product/Project Manager is required for Production Release
--   Critical and Blocking issues should be reported as earliest as possible or during Development Phase (when code is in Dev Environment)
+-   Critical and Blocking issues should be reported as earliest as possible or during Development Phase (when code is in Dev/Test Environment)
+-   Build Branch is used to isolate changes for testing, unit tests are being completed at this phase.
+-   On opening a Pull Request from build to test, a deploy process is automatically triggered to Test Environment.
+-   If E2E tests are executed successfully, PR from build to test can be merged.
+-   Test Environment is a Sandbox for QA Team to validated functional changes
+-   On opening a Pull Request from test to stage, a deploy process is automatically triggered to Stage Environment.
+-   If Functional Testing + E2E tests are executed successfully, PR from test to stage can be merged.
+-   Stage Environment is a Stable Regression Environment for QA Team
+-   If Regression Testing + E2E tests are executed successfully, PR from stage to prod can be merged.
+-   On opening a Pull Request from stage to prod, a deploy process is automatically triggered to PROD Environment.
+-   Healthcheck is required after PROD deployment.

 ### HotFix